15 Games like Animal Crossing that are so wholesome it hurts

 Platform(s): PC, PS4, Xbox One, Mac, Nintendo Switch, Apple Arcade

 Looking for more recommendations?
 Why not explore our pick of the best Switch games you can play right now.
-Or keep track of future releases with our roundup of upcoming Switch games, and new games for 2023.
+Or keep track of future releases with our roundup of upcoming Switch games, and new games.

 Heather Wald